fedgimeno/nes-builder/README.md

 ## Setup

-Clone this repository in your local machine and open a terminal on the repository's folder, the follow the instructions below.
+Clone this repository in your local machine and open a terminal on the repository's folder, then follow the instructions below.

 ### Install the mono runtimes: